-The Group has classified Investment in tax free bonds, commercial paper, certificate of deposits within this category.
+The Group has classified Investment in tax free bonds within this category.

 Debt instrument at fair value through Profit or Loss (FVTPL)

 FVTPL is a residual category for debt instruments.
 Any debt instrument, which does not meet the criteria for categorization at amortized cost or at FVTOCI, is classified at FVTPL.